collective/collective.xmpp.core/README.rst

         {max_items_node, 1000}
         ]},

-* In order to test and run custom XMPP components (for instance the collaborative editing component provided by ``jarn.xmpp.collaboration``) you will need to allow them to connect.
+* In order to test and run custom XMPP components (for instance the collaborative editing component provided by ``collective.xmpp.collaboration``) you will need to allow them to connect.
 This means you should have something similar to this configuration:

   ::